Barrio Azteca: Villas de Salvárcar massacre

 Gunmen burst into a party in a small working-class neighborhood known as Villas de Salvárcar in Ciudad Juárez, killing 16 teenagers on 31 January 2010.
 Witnesses said that the cartel members arrived at the crime scene in seven cars with tinted windows, closed down the street and blocked the exits.
 Then they stormed the party and opened fire at the victims as they were watching a soccer game.
 Some of the teenagers were shot as they tried to flee and their corpses were found in the neighboring houses.
 As neighbors hid in their houses, some dialed the emergency services but the Mexican military and the Federal police did not arrive until after the killers had left.
 When the Mexican authorities arrived, a large crowd gathered at the crime scene as the neighbors and family members of the victims, whose ages ranged from 15 to 20, cried and set down candles.
 They pleaded for their names not to be released for the fear of the hit men returning and taking revenge.
 The relatives and witnesses interviewed after the massacre insisted that the teenagers had nothing to do with the drug trade and were "good kids."
 What was troubling for the authorities was that the victims were not gathered inside a bar or at a rehab center, but rather at a private home.
-They gave no official statement for the motives behind the killing, but the massacre bore all the signs of the drug violence that Ciudad Juárez was living for the past three years.
+They gave no official statement for the motives behind the killing, but the massacre bore all the signs of the drug violence that Ciudad Juárez was experiencing for the past three years.
 Videos from the crime scene depict a sparsely furnished home with large puddles of blood and taints smeared on the walls; in addition, more than 100 AK-47 bullet casings were found at the crime scene.
 The Mexican authorities issued a money reward of $1 million pesos for anyone who could provide information that led to the arrest of the killers.